Zeioth/atom-visual-studio-code-light-ui/README.md

 You can edit the size of the icons in "Preferences > Packages > Tool-bar".

 __Something has an incorrect color or size?__
 Go to our Github repository, and open an issue uploading an image of your problem.
 I will fix it as soon as possible.
-Also, this theme is based on One Dark UI, so if you need further help, please refer to the documentation of said theme.
+Also, this theme is based on One Light UI, so if you need further help, please refer to the documentation of said theme.